undg/tech_test/README.md

 Error Handling: Implement user-friendly error messages if the API returns an error (e.g., invalid input).
 Prevent form submission for empty strings or non-alphabetic characters.

 Styling:
 Go wild, this is your chance to show us your design flare.
+You have creative freedom.
 Ensure the UI is responsive and maintains a consistent look and feel with the rest of the application.

 Testing: